singingwolfboy/flask-dance/README.rst

 ==========================================================
 Doing the OAuth dance with style using Flask, requests, and oauthlib.
 Currently, only OAuth consumers are supported, but this project could easily support OAuth providers in the future, as well.
+The `full documentation for this project is hosted on ReadTheDocs <http://flask-dance.readthedocs.org/>`_, but this README will give you a taste of the features.

 Installation
 ============